By: Rajiv Kadayam

 The playbook provides an opportunity to standardize practices not only from a technical perspective but also from a procurement perspective.
 DevSecOps is not just a blend of development and operations; it is an infusion of every function of the organization.
 For federal agencies that contract out most of their IT needs, acquisitions and procurement play a key role.
 Procurement professionals must have a seat at the table to help bridge the legal chasm that often exists between procurement policies and the dynamics of a DevSecOps project.

 How should we define “acceptable performance?”
 How do we determine and measure quality?
 These are key questions that DevSecOps can help answer to ensure consistent adoption across the organization.
 Socialize your DevSecOps Playbook with the rest of the organization, plan broadscale adoption, and iteratively refine and evolve the playbook by incorporating innovation and approaches discovered during the transformation journey.

-DevOps is a portmanteau of development and operations, but it encompasses every aspect of the development and delivery process, including requirements, design, all forms of testing and security.
-DevOps naturally evolved into DevSecOps to emphasize and treat security as a first-class citizen.
+DevSecOps is a portmanteau of development and operations, but it encompasses every aspect of the development and delivery process, including requirements, design, all forms of testing and security.
+DevSecOps naturally evolved into DevSecOps to emphasize and treat security as a first-class citizen.
 DevSecOps mandates that security engineers be part of the cross-functional team, taking full responsibility for: